 Good Sleep, High Testosterone; Is There a Connection?

 Poor sleep is known to lead to sleepiness during the day and makes you more prone to have an accident while driving a car or operating certain machinery.
 These are not, however, the only risks you are putting yourself at when you do not sleep enough.
 Your performance, both physically and mentally, will be affected adversely.
-Even when looking at potential supplements to help you improve your performance inside and outside the bedroom, such as Male UltraCore, poor sleep can still have an adverse effect on numerous bodily functions.
+Even when looking at potential supplements to help you improve your performance inside and outside the bedroom, poor sleep can still have an adverse effect on numerous bodily functions.

 Your risk of developing certain diseases is also significantly higher when you are deficient in an adequate amount of sleep.
 Harvard Healthy Sleep reports that most diseases that have been linked to poor sleep are chronic diseases; thus making it all the more important to ensure you gain enough sleep every day.
 These diseases include diabetes, hypertension, and obesity primarily.